-Constructing the Kransekake
+Construct the Kransekake

 Rap the pans lightly on a counter to loosen the rings, running a knife between the rings if necessary to separate.
 Then, carefully remove the largest ring, invert it, and place it on a serving or cake plate.

-Mix together the confectioner's sugar, 2 egg whites, almond extract and lemon juice to make a thick frosting.
-Place into a pastry bag with a small tip or in a plastic freezer bag with the end snipped off.
+Mix together the confectioner's sugar, 2 egg whites, almond extract, and lemon juice to make a thick frosting.
+Place the frosting into a pastry bag with a small tip or in a plastic freezer bag with the end snipped off.
 Pipe the frosting in a wavy pattern around the circumference of the bottom ring.
 The frosting, while decorative, also serves as the glue that will hold the cake together.Continue to 14 of 18 below.

 14 of 18